 In order to avoid compulsory redundancy, maximum advantage will be taken of alternative solutions, which may include:

-- Ceasing the employment of agency/contract staff where this would liberate permanent employment
+- ceasing the employment of agency or contract staff where this would liberate permanent employment

-- Seeking appropriate volunteers for redundancy Considering suggestions from trade unions/employees
+- seeking appropriate volunteers for redundancy considering suggestions from trade unions and employees

 Where the redundancy is due to the expiry of external funding, the expiry date will be known at the outset.
 The Department of Human Resources will normally notify the Department, the trades unions and the individual holding the post in advance of the expiry of funds, and will assist the post holder where possible in identifying suitable alternative employment.

 4.3 Collective consultation with trades unions

 Where proposed changes in response to changes in business or other requirements could result in jobs being designated as redundant, the University will consult with the trades unions as early as possible to allow feedback and comments on the proposals.

 Where there are specified numbers, the appropriate statutory consultation periods will be observed as set out below: